AmirMJ-Z/PacWoman/README.md

 <a href="#ghosts-movement"> </a>

 > The *Grey* ghost finds the shortest path to the PacMan and follows it.
 The *Yellow* and *Red* ghosts get close to the PacMan (within a particular radius) and then perform random movements.
 The *Green* ghost moves completely randomly.
+See [Game Preview](#game-preview) for more details.

 <a href="#credits">
 <h2> <img src = "https://www.freepnglogos.com/uploads/star-png/star-alt-icon-small-flat-iconset-paomedia-13.png" width = "25" align = "center"> Credits</h2>